 To do that, you need to achieve a handful of goals:

-At first glance, it would seem that regular, relevant link building services—the kind you follow for a national campaign—is sufficient to improve your domain authority.
+At first glance, it would seem that regular, relevant white hat link building services—the kind you follow for a national campaign—is sufficient to improve your domain authority.
 Hold that thought.

 External links pass authority from the linking source to the destination source.
 For example, if you link from an average source (say a competitor of yours) that’s relevant to your industry, you might get an average amount of authority, and your recognition as a member of said industry will increase.
 If you link on a high-authority source irrelevant to your industry, you might get lots of authority, but only a modest increase in your recognition as an industry authority (assuming your content is related to your industry in some way).
 Ideally, you’ll find a balance between high-authority sources and sources relevant to your industry to get the “best of both worlds.”